scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[17:2]** for if I write unto you concerning the things that are at hand, or the things that will be hereafter, ye would not be able to understand them, because they are couched in parables.
 These things, therefore, are thus.

-**[18:1]** Let us pass on now to another kind of knowledge and instruction.
-There are two paths of instruction and authority -- the one that of light, and the other that of darkness.
+**[18:1]** Let us pass on now to another kind of knowledge and instruction; for there are two paths of instruction and authority -- the one that of light, and the other that of darkness.
 But there is a great difference between the two paths.
 For over the one are appointed as illuminators the angels of God, over the other the angels of Satan;

 **[18:2]** on the one side is he who is Lord from everlasting to everlasting, on the other is the ruler of the world that now lieth in wickedness.